-BusyCal’s unique and powerful features include customizable calendar views, integrated to dos that display in the calendar and carry forward until completed, an embedded Info Panel for quickly viewing and editing events, support for graphics, weather and moon phases, a menu bar app for quick access to your day’s events, and more.
+BusyCal’s unique and powerful features include customizable calendar views, integrated tasks that display in the calendar and carry forward until completed (can be disabled), an embedded Info Panel for quickly viewing and editing events, support for graphics, weather and moon phases, a menu bar app for quick access to your day’s events, and more.

 After installing the BusyCal 30-day trial, or purchasing it, open BusyCal and you’re presented with the Setup Assistant.

 The assistant walks you through a number of steps, including requests for permission to perform the following functions:

 - Access to Contacts — BusyCal requires access to Contacts for displaying birthdays, meeting invitations, and email alarms, and for auto-completing addresses.

 - Access to Location Services — BusyCal requires access to Location Services for displaying the weather at your current location.

 After completing the setup assistant, if you were previously syncing Calendar with a cloud-based calendar service, such as iCloud, Exchange, Google, or a CalDAV Server, BusyCal prompts you to enter your account password.
 After you enter the password and click OK, BusyCal begins syncing with the server.

 BusyCal can sync with many calendar servers, including iCloud, Exchange, Google, Yahoo, OS X Server, Fruux, Kerio, Zimbra, and others.
 You can add or remove calendar servers by choosing BusyCal > Preferences > Accounts.
 For more information, see the help pages on syncing BusyCal with iCloud, Exchange, Google Calendar, and CalDAV.